 Learn how to bake bacon in the oven in this easy tutorial.
-Stop standing over a hot stove dodging hot oil and covering your kitchen in grease.
-Make perfectly crispy bacon each and every time with this easy kitchen hack.
+Make delicious, perfectly crispy bacon each and every time with this simple kitchen hack.

 As an Amazon Associate, I earn from qualifying purchases.

-It is perfect when cooking for a crowd or when you just want to store a lot of cooked bacon for quick meals.
-And because it is so easy to reheat, anyone in your family can make their own breakfast.
+This method for how to cook bacon is perfect for cooking for a crowd, or when you just want to prep a lot of cooked bacon for quick meals.
+And because cooked bacon is so easy to reheat, anyone in your family can make their own breakfast.

 And that makes you a genius.